bra1n/mkmobile/README.md

-src/            # the web root for development, contains all the sources, libraries and assets css/          # contains the SCSS stylesheets and partials img/          # all images and spritemaps are here, with sprite source files in separate subfolders js/           # the main app logic
+src/            # the web root for development, contains all the sources, libraries and assets css/          # contains the SCSS stylesheets and partials fonts/        # icon fonts are stored here img/          # all images and spritemaps are here, with sprite source files in separate subfolders js/           # the main app logic
+    controllers/# controllers are here
-    app/        # controllers, directives and filters are here along with the base AngularJS app services/   # since there are several services built on top of the API, they are in their own folder lib/          # all JS dependencies are here, once you run Bower (not checked into GitHub) partials/     # the HTML templates are here
+    directives/ # directives are here
+    services/   # since there are several services built on top of the API, they are in their own folder lib/          # all JS dependencies are here, once you run Bower (not checked into GitHub) partials/     # the HTML templates are here